goossens/ObjectTalk/docs/Overview.md

 If you have written code in C or any of the derived languages before, this syntax might look familiar to you.
 In ObjectTalk, this line of code is a complete program.
 You don’t need to import a separate library for functionality like input/output or string handling.
-Code written at global scope is used as the entry point for the program, so you don’t even need a main() function.
+Code written at module scope is used as the entry point for the program, so you don’t even need a main() function.